 In 2007, tenancy deposit schemes were introduced by law.

 The wear and tear allowance refers to the tax-deductible expenses for landlords.
-However, this mainly relates to furnished properties.
+This mainly relates to furnished properties.
 The allowance gave tax relief for the cost of white goods and furniture which is unavailable under capital allowance legislation.
 Wear and Tear allowance was broadly 10% of gross rental income in 2016.

 House of Lords defines fair wear and tear as ‘the reasonable use of the premises by the tenant and the ordinary operation of natural forces.’
 What is clear legally is that the landlord should not end up in a better financial position.
 They must accept that there is some fair wear and tear to any property.

 The Association of Residential Letting Agents has some guidelines for its members.